-Prerequisite: Communication 210 or Political Science 255 or consent of
+Prerequisite and/or restriction: Communication 210 or Political Science 255 or consent of instructor.

-355 POLITICAL COMMUNICATION
+COMM 355 POLITICAL COMMUNICATION

 Content: Communication in the political process, especially in campaigning.
 Campaign finance, consulting, political debates, advertising, stump speaking, legal constraints on political communication, effects of the First Amendment on politics.